- Parents Home

 How Is Colic Diagnosed?

 There is no test for colic.
-Health care professionals ask about the crying and how the baby is doing They'll do an exam to make sure there's no health reason for the crying.
+Health care providers ask about the crying and how the baby is doing They'll do an exam to make sure there's no health reason for the crying.
 If you think your baby has colic, call your doctor.

 How Is Colic Treated?